soft-titus/dromedary-secrets/README.md

-# Cluster Secrets
+# Dromedary Secrets

-Secure storage and management of secrets for the Kubernetes Cluster.
+Secure storage and management of secrets for the Dromedary Kubernetes Cluster.

 All secrets must be encrypted before being committed to the Git repository.